-The seminars explore hybrid (fused physical and digital) space and how the urban can be read as a layered communication-sensitive membrane.
+The research and seminars explore hybrid (fused physical and digital) space and how the urban can be read as a layered communication-sensitive membrane.

 Prof. Frans Vogelaar

 Head of the Department of Hybrid Space

 @ Academy of Media Arts

 With a transdisciplinary focus on inter-human interaction and more-than-human relationality, design research and artistic speculations focus on how networks and nodes shape the ways in which humans and non-human components interrelate in and with specific places.

 Networked architectural parasites and micro-staging practices, gamifying the urban, are conceived as hybrid (combined urban and media) communication nodes that expand, inform, invert space, becoming thriving laboratories for hybrid urban culture(s).
 Seeping through and pervading the city, they also constitute hybrid observatories of analog and digital communication unfolding.
 Such observations ultimately enrich, challenge, and nuance urban narratives as well as the way they are constructed, told, mediatized, and played with.

 “Das ist die Aufgabe alles Raumgestaltens: Räume zu öffnen, innerhalb welcher etwas hingestellt wird, was vorher nicht vorgestellt werden konnte…

 ‘Zeitvertreib’ wird dann wohl bedeuten, die von allen Seiten heranstürmende Zukunft durch Raster zu sieben (ja die Zeit nicht mehr aus der Vergangenheit in Richtung Zukunft, sondern als Vergegenwärtigung der Zukunft, also räumlich, erkannt und erlebt werden wird), und Freizeitraum wird daher jener Raum zu sein haben, in welchem die Zukunft vorweggenommen wird (futuriert wird), um die Gegenwart zu informieren.”